 Wait overnight to ensure that the paint is dried completely.
 Place another piece of muslin over the painted piece and iron over it in the hottest setting your iron has for 15 seconds.
 Flip the piece over and do the same, repeat for the other two pieces.
 This sets the paint in place so that it won’t crack and you can wash it regularly.

-Follow the same post from before to sew your pillow cover together.
+Follow THIS TUTORIAL to sew your pillow cover together.

 I didn’t think that these were too stiff, but if you do want a really soft texture Martha Stewart also makes a fabric medium that mixes with the paint to soften it once dry.
 Play around by using different stencils and colors, or mixing more than one color into your pattern!
 If you liked this post, check out my designer DIY for embellished pillows!